briannameme17/briannameme17/README.md

 # <a href="https://www.linkedin.com/in/briannameme/">Brianna Meme</a>'s IT and Cybersecurity Project Portfolio

-I’m an IT and business operations professional focused on IT compliance, security analysis, and data driven system improvements.
-Through hands on projects in vulnerability management, access control reviews, and security policy development, I examine how technical controls and risk assessments translate into stronger governance, operational efficiency, and well managed IT environments.
+This repository contains documentation of my technical and business operations projects, including cloud administration, data analysis, and workflow improvement.
+These projects demonstrate my hands-on experience using technology to support business operations and decision-making.

 ## Vulnerability Management